Vocals: Trey (lead), Fish, Mike, Page (backing)

 After an absence of a full decade, "Icculus" came roaring back in Hartford on 8/14/09 out of a bizarre "Pong"-inspired "Catapult."
 As was the case in Oswego, the Hartford version again focused on the wavering literacy of the current generation, with Trey admonishing the crowd to put down their iPhones and DVDs and asking "when is the last time one of you picked up a fucking book?!"
 "Icculus" returned just under two years later on 6/17/11 (audio) in Charlotte where Trey revealed the actual face of Icculus as printed on shirts that he and Mike were wearing – that of musician David Mayfield.

-Contributors: Jeremy D. Goodwin, Mark Toscano and Phillip Zerbo
+Contributors to this history include Jeremy D. Goodwin, Steve Paolini, Mark Toscano and Phillip Zerbo.

 You must be logged in to leave a comment!